oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab7.md

 Estimated Lab Time: 3 minutes

 ### Objectives
-In this lab, you will learn to quickly set up an auto-open Oracle Key Vault connection to streamline your Transparent Data Encryption workflows
+In this lab, you will learn to quickly set up an auto-open Oracle Key Vault connection to streamline your Transparent Data Encryption workflows.

 ### Prerequisites
 This lab builds on concepts and operations from lab 6.
 Complete lab 6 first before starting this lab.

 ## Task 1: Enable zero-touch transparent data encryption operations when using Key Vault

-1. Create a new local auto-open wallet in &lt;WALLET_ROOT&gt;/tde and add the Key Vault endpoint password.
+1. Create a new local auto-login wallet in &lt;WALLET_ROOT&gt;/tde and add the Key Vault endpoint password.

     ````
     <copy>